A new approach to evaluating Malmsten's integral and related integrals: A reduction formula and expressions for the integral sequences

-Substituting $n + 1$ into \eqref{cojer}, and subtracting the result from the product of $n^2/16$ and \eqref{cojer}, \eqref{conj1} follows. \end{proof} In the next theorem, we give new expressions for the integral sequences. \begin{theorem}[New expressions for $\chi_n$, $\lambda_n$ and $\delta_n$] The integral sequences $\chi_n$, $\lambda_n$ and $\delta_n$ can be expressed as follows:
+Substituting $n$ with $n + 2$ in \eqref{cojer}, and subtracting the resulting expression from the product of $n^2/16$ and \eqref{cojer}, \eqref{conj1} follows. \end{proof} In the next theorem, we give new expressions for the integral sequences. \begin{theorem}[New expressions for $\chi_n$, $\lambda_n$ and $\delta_n$] The integral sequences $\chi_n$, $\lambda_n$ and $\delta_n$ can be expressed as follows:

 \end{theorem} \begin{proof} Applying Lemma \ref{lemconj}, $\chi_n$ reduces to